anjalidevisivakumar/anjalidevisivakumar.github.io/_pages/about.md

 I received my Ph.D. in Electrical and Computer Engineering at the University of Michigan—Ann Arbor, advised by [Prof. Xudong (Sherman) Fan](https://fanlab.bme.umich.edu/) and [Prof.Zhaohui Zhong](https://web.eecs.umich.edu/zhonglab/).
 I got my M.S. in Electrical and Computer Engineering (IC and VLSI specialization) from the University of Michigan- Ann Arbor, and a B.Tech in Electronics and Instrumentation Engineering from SASTRA University, India.

 <p align="center">
 <i>“I have not failed.
 I've just found 10,000 ways that won't work.
 Our greatest weakness lies in giving up.
-The most certain way to succeed is always to try just one more time.”</i> -Thomas Alva Edison
+The most certain way to succeed is always to try just one more time.”</i> <b>-Thomas Alva Edison </b>